-Although we’re usually lucky enough to not get rained out every single day, it’s always good to be prepared for it, just in case it does…because that Florida weather can be unpredictable.
+Although we’ve been lucky enough to not get rained out every single day, it’s always good to be prepared for it, just in case it does.

-We tend to go with ponchos over an umbrella because they are portable, easy to throw on over your clothes, and we just feel like it’s easier to maneuver our way around without the fear of poking someone with an umbrella.
+For maximum convenience, we tend to go with ponchos.
+They are portable, easy to throw on over your clothes, and we feel like it’s easier to maneuver our way around the Parks.

-Rain Jackets are great if you want something less disposable.
-They’re definitely more fashionable than a poncho, as well.
+Rain Jackets are great if you want something sturdier, less disposable, and in my opinion, looks better than a poncho.

 Some rides can’t function properly when it rains too hard or there is lightning in the area.
 Knowing which attractions have the potential for closing temporarily can save you some heartache and wasted time.